Cebu Institute of Technology – University

-The Cebu Institute of Technology – University (CIT-University, or less often CIT-U, and colloquially CIT) is a private non-sectarian academic institution in Cebu City, Philippines.
+The Cebu Institute of Technology – University (CIT University, or less often CIT-U, and colloquially CIT) is an autonomous, private, non-sectarian academic institution in Cebu City, Philippines.
 The university provides basic and higher education with a foundation in general and technological education.
 The university was known simply as Cebu Institute of Technology until 2010 when it has attained university status.

 CIT-U is the first higher educational institution (HEI) in the Visayas and Mindanao classified as Category A (t).
 This places CIT-U as a mature teaching institution under the CHED-IQuAME framework.
 IQuAME is the Institutional Quality Assurance through Monitoring and Evaluation, a system of higher education quality assurance and classification.

 CIT-U is one of only nine schools in the Philippines to be awarded by the Commission on Higher Education (CHED) as a Center of Excellence in Information Technology Education.

 History

 The school was founded in 1946 by then-Cebu City mayor Nicolas Escario, along with United States-trained engineers Fidel C. Dagani, Amancio A. Alcordo, and Jose A. Cavan., with Escario serving as the school's first president.
 The school's board of trustees was then voted in shortly afterward, with Simplicio A. Lizares elected as CIT's first chairman of the board of trustees and Rodolfo T. Lizares as CIT's first Vice President.

 Founded shortly after World War II, the school had the stated aim of helping the country rebuild by focusing on industries that were most needed at the time, which included architecture, civil engineering, mechanical and electrical engineering, among others.

 The Cebu Institute of Technology formally opened in 1946, starting with 512 pioneering students enrolled in high school and college levels.
 It offered various degree programs in engineering and architecture, as well as vocational programs.
 Liberal Arts (1947), Pharmacy and Junior Normal programs (1948) and Education (1949) were subsequently offered as the school's first non-technical programs.
 The Vocational department was phased out in 1951 while the College of Commerce was opened in the same year.
 Two years later, in 1953, the Sanitary Engineering department started.
 To meet the demands of the growing society, other programs were offered such as Pre-medicine in 1957 and Secretarial in 1958.

 Rodolfo Lizares, who served as CIT Vice-president, took over as president after the death of Nicolas Escario in 1958.
 Under the helm of Lizares, the Bachelor of Science in Mining Engineering was offered in 1960.
 In affiliation with Velez College, the pre-Nursing and Doctor of Medicine programs were also offered in the same year.
 Foreseeing the demands for STEM, the Bachelor of Science in Industrial Engineering was offered in 1968.